hashicorp/terraform/website/source/docs/providers/aws/r/autoscaling_group.html.markdown

 #### Waiting for ELB Capacity

 The second mechanism is optional, and affects ASGs with attached Load Balancers.
-If `min_elb_capacity` is set, Terraform will wait for that number of Instances to be `"InService"` in all attached `load_balancers`.
+If `wait_for_elb_capacity` is set, Terraform will wait for that number of Instances to be `"InService"` in all attached `load_balancers`.
 This can be used to ensure that service is being provided before Terraform moves on.

 As with ASG Capacity, Terraform will wait for up to `wait_for_capacity_timeout` (for `"InService"` instances.
 If ASG creation takes more than a few minutes,